indiqusdocs/apiculus/docs/Administration/MarketingManagement/WorkingwithDiscountCodes.md

 ## Applying Discount Codes

-Subscribers/customers can view and apply all available Discount Codes at the time of purchase confirmation on all supported Services on Apiculus CloudConsole.
+Subscribers/customers can view and apply all available Discount Codes at the time of purchase confirmation on all supported Services on Apiculus Cloud Console.

 :::note
 Discount-deflated amounts are lifelong, i.e., any Service subscribed at a discounted rate using a Discount Code will carry the discounted price for its lifetime.